Brian0255/NDS-Ironmon-Tracker/README.md

 - Pokémon Diamond/Pearl
 - Pokémon Platinum
 - Pokémon HeartGold/SoulSilver
-- Pokémon Black/White (functional but not perfect yet)
+- Pokémon Black/White
+- Pokémon Black2/White2

-A lot of this project came directly from https://github.com/besteon/Ironmon-Tracker, so I cannot thank them and all of the project's contributors enough for all the amazing groundwork they did.
+This project initially started from https://github.com/besteon/Ironmon-Tracker, so I cannot thank them and all of the project's contributors enough for all the amazing groundwork they did.
 Also, huge shoutouts to the people over at projectpokemon.org for all their technical documentation on Pokémon data.

 ## Installation